TheCodeKeepers/TheCodeKeepers/README.md

 <p>

-  I'm Fayçal Bouslahi a Full Stack Web Developer dealing mostly with Java and JavaScipt, process and people managment.
-I've benn doing JavaScript for quite a while now and i come from a Java backgroud.
+  I'm Fayçal Bouslahi a Full Stack Web Developer dealing mostly with Java, JavaScipt, process and people managment.
+I've benn doing Java and JavaScript for quite a while now and i am obsessed with the idea of improving myself and wants challenging tasks to grow and excel.

 </p>